fsommers/bureaucrat/README.md

 (1) In `generate` mode, you specify what types of documents you desire, and the system comes up with with the document designs and data for you;

-(2) In `homoform` mode, you specify an existing business document, and the system attempts to "clone" that document, replacing private data with synthetic data, but keeping the original document's design.
+(2) In `clone` mode, you specify an existing business document, and the system attempts to "clone" that document, replacing private data with synthetic data, but keeping the original document's design.

 ## Generating Synthetic Business Documents